Frequently Asked Questions

 The videos are not working in the class PowerPoints.

-If you have having issues playing videos from the training PowerPoints, it might be you are running an old version of PowerPoint.
+If you are having issues playing videos from the training PowerPoints, it might be you are running an old version of PowerPoint.

 Our videos within the PowerPoints are all .mp4’s.
 PowerPoint versions that support this format are 2013 and newer versions.